ggrazioli/LennardJonesFluidLab/README.md

-# LennardJonesFluidLab
+# Lennard-Jones Fluid Simulation Lab
 Lennard-Jones fluid simulation code in Python with a Jupyter-based lab activity for students

-Lennard-Jones Fluid Simulation Lab Activity

 This Lennard-Jones (LJ) fluid simulation Python code, the accompanying Jupyter notebook, and the lab activity were written by: